amponsemmichael/backend-development-training/Week-2_Advanced_Java_And_Algorithm_Analysis/TextProcessingTool/README.md

 - The application should be responsive and provide feedback for actions.
 - It should handle large text files efficiently.
 - The user interface should be intuitive and easy to navigate.
+- The application should handle complex pattern such as URL, E-mail,etc

 ## Technical Requirements